 I think Mark Twain’s quote that “travel is fatal to prejudice” encapsulates one of the best arguments in favor of traveling the world.
 When I travel, I try my best to be open to engaging with just about anyone.
 But for the longest time my progressive inclinations gave me a bit of a blind spot when it came to Russians.
 I’m not a huge fan of Russia’s policies in many parts of the world, or of its meddling my home country’s elections.
 Between this and a bad encounter with some drunk Russians early in my travels, I came to unintentionally avoid interacting with Russians for fear that they were all aggressive and unfriendly.

 And then one night in Buenos Aires I was introduced to a young Russian man who, though his burly body looked every bit the part, defied all these stereotypes with his warm personality, genuine interest in my travels, and generous purchases of cerveza for my consumption.
 Later, in Singapore, I met another Russian who has since become a close friend.
 And, as I wrote in my Abkahzia travel diary, I would have been entirely alone were it not for the incredible Russian tourists who welcomed me into their family during my time in that forgotten region.

 In short, I’m embarrassed to even admit in public my prior prejudices towards Russians, because they are so incredibly far off base from my actual interactions with Russians across the world.
 I’ll try never to make the mistake of equating a government with its people, as I certainly hope others don’t do with me.

 How has travel shaped your view of the world?
 Do you agree with Mark Twain that travel is fatal to prejudice?
+Is it your favorite Mark Twain travel quote too?
 Let us know in the comments.
 And, as always be sure to check us out on Facebook & Pinterest!